 West Africa Food Services Market Summary:

 - The food services market in West Africa has been segmented on the basis of retail modes which include online and offline.
 Currently, offline mode of retail dominates the market, holding majority of the total market share.

 - Based on end-use, the market has been segregated into commercial and non-commercial sectors.
 The commercial sector holds the majority of the total market share on account of an increase in the trend of dining out among the young and working consumers.

 - On the basis of retail type, the market has been divided into eat-in and take away.
 In West Africa, consumers currently prefer the eat-in type of foodservice retail.

-- The different type of service segments available to the consumers in West Africa include full-service restaurants, fast-food, street kiosks/stalls, and cafes and bars.
+- The different type of service segments available to the consumers in West Africa include full-service restaurants, fast-food joints, street kiosks/stalls, and cafes and bars.
 Amongst these, full service restaurants represent the largest segment.

 - On a geographical front, Nigeria represents the largest food service market in West Africa.
 This can be attributed to the large population-base in the country which has encouraged various food service providers to enter the market and establish their outlets.
 Nigeria is followed by Ghana, Cote d' Ivoire and Senegal.

 - The competitive landscape of the West Africa food services market has also been provided along with the profiles of key players operative in the region.

 IMARC Group is a leading market research company that offers management strategy and market research worldwide.
 We partner with clients in all sectors and regions to identify their highest-value opportunities, address their most critical challenges, and transform their businesses.